A student with a graduate assistantship may appeal a decision regarding an assistantship in the following circumstances:

 First attempt to resolve the matter with the faculty/staff member or appropriate administrative leader of the school, college or unit responsible for your assistantship.

-If no action is taken on the appeal within 30 days of its filing or if the matter is not resolved to your satisfaction, you may present the original appeal and documentation to the MU Associate Vice Chancellor for Graduate Studies.
+If no action is taken on the appeal within 30 days of its filing or if the matter is not resolved to your satisfaction, you may present the original appeal and documentation to the MU Associate Vice Chancellor for Graduate School.

-During the appeal process, if an assistantship evaluation, renewal or dismissal is overturned, the supervisor has the right to appeal this decision in writing to the Graduate Faculty Senate.
+During the appeal process, if an assistantship evaluation, renewal, or dismissal is overturned, the supervisor has the right to appeal this decision in writing to the Graduate Faculty Senate.